Basil: Drive

 Please note: Basil Drive is a software add-on for Basil that must be enabled upon request.
 It is not provided by default.
 Basil Drive is currently only available for Windows PCs.
 Basil Drive can only be used by ONE USER on a Basil account, so it is recommended that the Account Owner be the one to install the program.

-Enabling/Installing Basil Drive
+Enabling and Installing Basil Drive

 This will take you to the Basil Drive download page.
 Click the ‘Download Basil Drive Client’ button to download and run the setup.exe file to install the Basil Drive Client.